What is Classical Education?

 What is the Trivium?

 The Trivium is not a curriculum, but an approach to education and learning.
 The goals is to take advantage of what children do best at each stage of their development.
 The Trivium consists of three stages of learning that fit a child’s God-given abilities.

 Children build a strong foundation by learning the rules and facts of subjects (phonics, spelling, grammar, addition and multiplication tables) using jingles or songs that they will remember.
 This goes hand-in-hand with using age-appropriate manipulatives.

 After a child builds a foundation of facts, he or she must learn how to sort them out.
 In the logic stage, students are taught formal logic and learn to reason.
 An understanding of logic will not only teach them to recognize valid and invalid arguments, but will provide them with the tools to understand and participate in rational discourse, taking on the culture.

 Students are trained to bring all their learning together and to articulate eloquently, in oral and written expression.
 The goal of a Christian classical education is to enable students to become independent learners, evaluating all knowledge, and presenting it from a biblical perspective.

 The Christian Classical Model

 As a Christian academy we guide students through the Trivium with the fundamental human technology—language.
-To build on this foundation students are introduced to Spanish and Latin beginning as early as kindergarten.
+To build on this foundation students are introduced to Spanish and Latin beginning as early as third grade.